ANIMALS

 Diet: Micro algae

 Description: The genus Lottia is a small group of limpets with a conical shaped shell, two triangular eyestalks.
 The shel varies from the size of your nail, to 2" across.
 The Fingernail limpet and Rough limpet live in the splash zone, because their shells can withstand the waves.
-Bigger species like the Plate Limpet or the Giant Owl Limpet live a little more than four years in the wild, and ten years in the CCAG.
+Bigger species like the Plate Limpet or the Giant Owl Limpet (pictured here) live a little more than four years in the wild, and ten years in the CCAG.
 Most occur in the upper intertidal zone, but similar Lottiid limpets (e.g. Acmaea sp.) live in the lower intertidal zone.

 Range: Alaska to Baja